rustybird/qubes-app-split-browser/README.md

 **Ctrl-d**       | Bookmark current page Ctrl-Shift-Enter | Log into current page
 Ctrl-Shift-s     | Move downloads to a VM of your choice (except for the persistent VM, [unfortunately](https://github.com/QubesOS/qubes-issues/issues/3318))
-**Ctrl-Shift-u** | `New Identity` on steroids: Quit and restart in a new DisposableVM, which will get a different local IP address and thereby fresh Tor circuits.
-(Keep an eye on the list of running VMs to ensure that the old DisposableVM is really gone...)
+**Ctrl-Shift-u** | `New Identity` on steroids: Quit and restart the browser in a new DisposableVM, with fresh Tor circuits.

 ## Implementation

-~ 500 nonempty lines total, in a couple of Bash scripts, Awk, Python, and [JavaScript for the browser side](vm/qubes-split-browser-disp/usr/share/split-browser-disp/firefox/sb.js) (formerly deployed as a legacy extension, now as a [Mozilla AutoConfig](https://support.mozilla.org/en-US/kb/customizing-firefox-using-autoconfig) file).
+~ 500 nonempty lines total, in a couple of Bash scripts, Awk, Python, and [JavaScript on the browser side](vm/qubes-split-browser-disp/usr/share/split-browser-disp/firefox/sb.js) (deployed as a [Mozilla AutoConfig](https://support.mozilla.org/en-US/kb/customizing-firefox-using-autoconfig) file).
 The bookmark and login managers use [dmenu](https://tools.suckless.org/dmenu/).

 ## Bookmarks